hd9/aspnet-microservices/README.md

 # Cheatsheet
-This got complicated enough.
-Here are some commands to free up some of your memory.
+Okay, I admit, this got complicated enough.
+So here are some commands to free up some of your memory.

 ```s
 # running the instances individually